formation7 min read

 When out-of-state formation actually makes sense

 Privacy.
 Wyoming doesn't publicly disclose LLC member names.
-If you're building something where keeping your personal name off public records matters, that's a real benefit.
+If keeping your personal name off public records matters, that's a real benefit.
 You'll still need to file in your home state (which may or may not offer the same privacy), but your Wyoming formation documents stay private.
+This is a distant third on the list.
+If fundraising is on the table at all, pick Delaware and move on.
+Privacy is only the right reason to form out-of-state when outside capital is definitely not in your future.

 Multi-state operations.
 If your business genuinely operates in multiple states with employees or offices in several places, choosing a formation state strategically can simplify things.
 This is more relevant for companies with 10+ employees than for solo founders.